Feel like Lyons may be the perfect place for you?

 The design process at Lyons is highly collaborative, harnessing the different skills, experience and insight that each team member brings.
 It’s a thrill to be able to both share my own knowledge and to draw on the expertise of others.”

 “Both formally and informally within the office I have been able to develop skills in mentorship.
 I have also been encouraged by Lyons’ leadership to seek opportunities to be a mentor outside of the practice.”

-Kate Woodman, Associate at Lyons
+Kate Woodman, Principal at Lyons

 “The process of working with different clients and design teams has enabled me to build upon the expertise I had already acquired…honing my skills, in relation to client consultation, co-design processes, mentoring and guiding staff, leading research processes and presenting research findings.”

-Diana Jones, Principal at Lyons
+Diana Jones, Senior Principal at Lyons

 Leadership as a collective

 Innovative and acclaimed architecture rarely come from a singular brilliant mind.
 Similarly, our studio is led by a diversity of minds who collectively take form as the Senior Executive.
 The Senior Executive team comprises Directors and Principals—they represent an eclectic range of skills and expertise, and lead our practice in a truly collective way.
 From our projects to our practice, Lyons’ philosophy is the same—a collective of great minds ensures better outcomes for all.

 On leadership: James, Director of Lyons, Specialist in Innovative Learning and Cultural Spaces